TangibleInc/loops-and-logic-docs/docs/how-to/no-posts-found-conditional.md

 ---
 id: no-posts-found-conditional
-title: How to show posts only if they exist and display a message if they don’t exist
+title: Show posts only if they exist and display a message if they don’t exist
 tags:
   - Loop
   - Logic
 ---
-## The request:
+## Request

 > How do I only show posts when they exist and display a message when there are none?

-## The solution:
+## Solution

 ```html
 <If loop exists type=post>